BobHasNoSoul/jellyfin-fanartbackground/README.md

 Then simply refresh the page if you still have issues clear your cache

+# Modifications
+You can change all images by replacing the .jpg in fanart folder

+If you want more or less images in rotation modify the cssbuster.js with a text editor (this will be pretty self explanatory when you see the file)

 # known issues
 Not all images work well on mobile phones (some vertical displays)